baentsch/oqs-software/haproxy/README.md

 Creating the appliance is a two-step process (Docker "multistage build") executed by the script `dockerbuild.sh` in the `alpine` folder:

-- Compile-Install: All components introduced above are build and installed to a local folder (`opt`)
+- Compile-Install: All components introduced above are build and installed to a local folder (`opt`) within an intermediate Docker image
-- Build: Only the resultant libraries and executables are loaded into a minimal Alpine image
+- Build: Only the resultant libraries and executables are loaded into a finally exported minimal Alpine image

 ### Parameters